Frazz by Jef Mallett for September 05, 2016

 8. Missing large

-Grutzi about 8 years ago
+Grutzi over 8 years ago

 Michigan, Frazz’s state now has several school districts which successfully petitioned for school to begin before Labor Day.
 Since Labor Day is already 5 days into September and many school sports teams, band, etc already started, families have to be home anyway.